IABTechLab/uid2docs/api/v2/endpoints/post-identity-map.md

 }
 ```

-When some identifiers are considered invalid we will use "unmapped" list to deliver them.
-In this case, the response status remains "success".
+If some identifiers are considered invalid, they are included in the response in an "unmapped" list.
+In this case, the response status is still "success".
+If all identifiers are mapped, the "unmapped" list is not included in the response.
-Note that "unmapped" list does not appear when all identifiers have been mapped.

 ```json
 {